 Bluff Trail Guide

-The Bluff trail is a 30-minute, 1.7-mile hike, easily accessed from the Harry Hampton Visitor Center.
-The majority of the trail lies just beyond the crossing of the entrance road and offers access both to the Longleaf and Bluff campgrounds.
-In addition, the Bluff Trail boasts not only unique scenery and cultural history, but offers hikers a glimpse of the ideal longleaf pine savanna habitat the park is hoping to establish through controlled burns.
+The majority of the trail network lies just beyond the crossing of the entrance road and offers access to both the Longleaf and Bluff campgrounds.
+In addition, the trails provide not only unique scenery and cultural history, but offer hikers a glimpse of the ideal longleaf pine savanna habitat the park is hoping to establish through controlled burns.

 Wildlife sightings on your visit could include deer, box turtles and fox squirrels.
 Look and listen for red-headed woodpeckers, brown-headed nuthatches, and pine warblers year-round.
 During the summer, you are more likely to hear eastern wood-pewees, Kentucky warblers and yellow-throated vireos here than down in the floodplain.

-To access the Bluff Trail, walk through the breezeway of the Harry Hampton Visitor Center to the boardwalk and follow the boardwalk for a couple hundred feet.
-You will then see a set of stairs to the right in front of a large beech tree and bench built into the boardwalk.
-Take the stairs down to the beginning of the Bluff Trail loop.
+To access the trails, walk through the breezeway of the Harry Hampton Visitor Center to the boardwalk and follow the boardwalk for a couple hundred feet.
+You will then see a set of stairs to the right in front of a large beech tree and deck built into the boardwalk.
+Take the stairs down to the Longleaf Trail.

-When you reach the Bluff Trail sign at the foot of the stairs, turn right to begin your hike.
-You know you’re headed in the right direction as long as you follow the white signs labeled with the number one posted to trees along the trail.
+At the foot of the stairs, look for the trail sign straight ahead, and bear left on the Longleaf Trail to begin your hike.
+You know you’re headed in the right direction as long as you follow the white signs labeled with the number eight posted to trees along the trail.
 The walk from the boardwalk is only a minute or two before you reach Congaree National Park’s entrance road.

 Site 2 (The entrance road)